vighneshiyer/vighneshiyer.com/content/research/blog/2025_12-nvidia_hollows_out_groq/index.md

 1. *Total integration complexity scaling*: the total number of transistors that can act as a single system with system-level latencies and bandwidths on par with an arbitrarily sized silicon die

-{{ image(path="integration_complexity_over_time.svg", class="popout", caption="I created this plot using data from [this Wikipedia article](https://en.wikipedia.org/wiki/Transistor_count) + data from various presentations and papers.") }}
+{{ image(path="integration_complexity_over_time.svg", class="popout", caption="I created this plot using data from [this Wikipedia article](https://en.wikipedia.org/wiki/Transistor_count) + data from various presentations and papers.", width=1407, height=687) }}

 As the plot shows, this trend is strong, and will continue for the foreseeable future, driven mostly by packaging innovations (e.g. CoWoS), but also by transistor scaling.
 The outliers (Cerebras WSE and Tesla Dojo) demonstrate that the most extreme forms of integration (panel-level packaging / wafer-scale integration) are feasible, but are still in their early stages of deployment.
 It is reasonable to conclude that *this aspect* of Moore's Law is still alive, although it is increasingly expensive to move further up in integration complexity.

+{{ image(path="tsmc_iedm_2023.png", class="inset", caption="A slide presented by TSMC at IEDM 2023 https://www.tomshardware.com/tech-industry/manufacturing/tsmc-charts-a-course-to-trillion-transistor-chips-eyes-monolithic-chips-with-200-billion-transistors-built-on-1nm-node ") }}

 2. *Logic and memory density scaling*: the number of transistors per mm<sup>2</sup> of silicon area

 The future-looking trends here are mixed.
 *Logic scaling* continues to improve *slowly* from continued transistor scaling (enabled by new transistor device architectures: GAAFETs, forksheet FETs, CFETs) and new process features (e.g. backside power delivery, TSVs, finer wire pitch, standard cells with track heights of 3&ndash;4).

+{{ gallery(images=[
+    "imec_logic_scaling1.webp",
+    "imec_logic_scaling2.webp",
+], popout=false, caption="Imec 2023 ITF World, from this article: https://spectrum.ieee.org/stco-system-technology-cooptimization") }}

 *SRAM scaling* is stagnant and high-density SRAM macros probably won't get more

+{{ gallery(images=[
+    "imec_logic_scaling1.webp",
+    "imec_logic_scaling2.webp",
+], popout=false, caption="INTERNATIONAL ROADMAP FOR DEVICES AND SYSTEMS™ 2024 UPDATE MORE MOORE") }}

-Another note is that 3D logic / memory die stacking
+Another note is that 3D logic / memory die stacking continues to push things forward, but in 3D (transistors / mm3) (trends captured in section 1).

 3. *Density scaling at lowest cost per transistor*

-This has been finished for at least 5 years now.
-The latest nodes are increasingly expensive - wafers get more and more expensive.
+This trend has been dead for at least 5 years now (around when processes shifted to EUV and sub-5nm nodes).
+All the features described above are - latest nodes are increasingly expensive - wafers get more and more expensive.

 ### The End of Dennard Scaling